InovaFiscaliza/RF.Fusion/README.md

 Although conceived with such network in mind, most of the modules could be easily adapted to suit other needs associated with data collection from any distributed automated sensor network, providing a base for projects such as those related to smart cities and environment monitoring.

-Modules were constructed with the idea of maximizing code reuse by employing standard open source tools to perform core tasks and specific modules to perform specific equipment and data integrations
+Modules were constructed with the idea of maximizing code reuse by employing standard open source tools to perform core tasks and dedicated modules to perform equipment specific data integrations

+<p align="right">(<a href="#indexerd-md-top">back to top</a>)</p>

 # Background